All in One Solar Street Lights

 - 100w rated LED model

 - 10 000 lumen

-All in one solar street lights is a new trendy type of solar street lights, And this trend will be strengthened as the development of sodium-ion batteries, which is even powerful than current lithium-ion batteries.
+All-in-one solar street lights are a new trendy type of solar street lights, And this trend will be strengthened as the development of sodium-ion batteries, which are even powerful than current lithium-ion batteries.

 Although it may take some time for sodium-ion batteries to go out from the laboratory to real-world applications, it is worth expecting.
 And at that time, solar street lights will be powerful enough to replace all streetlights.